dataduke/epages-docs/_posts/2016/2016-02-23-selenium-test-result-evaluation-with-elk-in-cdp.md

 ---

 [comment]: <> (old: Log/Report evaluation of selenium ui test results in a continuous delivery pipeline using logstash and elasticsearch with the help of docker, circleci and jenkins.)
+[comment]:  <> (old: fail for the next version of epages so that our plattform can be rolled out with zero-downtime and no errors to our providers in every operation scenario.)
+[comment]:  <> (old: Automated GUI Testing has evolved to a reputable standard at ePages.
+A software engineer who is responsible for implementing a new feature or even develops a complete cartridge not even writes a lot of unit tests but also secures the functionality by adding appropriate integration tests with our ePages Selenium Framework.)
+[comment]:  <> (old: - Pipeline with Continous delivery)
+[comment]:  <> (old: - Test results from various environments)

 #### Teaser